KCheburek/desteenyC/README.md

 - **Customization**: Modify the HTML and CSS files as needed
 - **Adding features**: The code is well-commented and modular

 ## 📄 License

 This website template is created for the Desteeny organization.
 Feel free to modify and use for your own organization.

+---

+**Desteeny** - Connecting people through skill sharing and community collaboration.
+## 📄 License

+This website template is created for the Desteeny organization.
+Feel free to modify and use for your own organization.